-Slain in the Spirit—Is it a Biblical Practice? by Kevin Reeves is our newest Lighthouse Trails Booklet Tract.
+Slain in the Spirit—Is it a Biblical Practice? by Kevin Reeves is our newest Lighthouse Trails Booklet.
 The Booklet Tract is 14 pages long and sells for $1.95 for single copies.
 Quantity discounts are as much as 50% off retail.
-Our Booklet Tracts are designed to give away to others or for your own personal use.
+Our Booklets are designed to give away to others or for your own personal use.
 Below is the content of the booklet.
 To order copies of Slain in the Spirit—Is it a Biblical Practice?,” click here.

 By Kevin Reeves

 Jason had just picked himself up from the floor at the front of the sanctuary and clasped the aged hands of a dear older believer who occasionally came to Sunday service.
 With a deep reverence, he gently kissed her hands in a gesture of honor.